The Southwest School of Woodworking is committed to making your woodworking experience excellent and rewarding.

-Our teachers are among the foremost modern practitioners of the woodworking crafts and they come from Arizona and beyond.
-Our current faculty includes Michael Fortune, Matt Monaco, Andy Glantz, Doug Forsha, and David Fleming, who designed and built the Krenov-style cabinet seen here.
+Our teachers are among the foremost modern practitioners of woodworking crafts and they come from Arizona and beyond.
+Our current faculty includes Michael Fortune, Matt Monaco, Andy Glantz, Doug Forsha, and David Fleming.
+This exquisite table was designed by Michael Fortune.

 Our students pursue a wide variety of challenges.
 This unique table was crafted by Scott English under the guidance of Michael Fortune.

 Open House on November 6!